ceramicskate0/SWELF/README.md

 # Usage:
 ## ..\Config\
-  ### How to:
+  ## How to:
 ##  DirectoriesToMonitor.conf

-    Place path to a directory to monitor (it will monitor all files of type .txt and .log only)
+    Place path to a directory to monitor (it will monitor all files of type .txt and .log only).

 --------------------------------------------------------------------------------
 example: C:\FolderName\